-Some agencies choose to restrict the viewing of body-worn videos to users who have certain permissions (i.e., the Authorize Media Playback and/or Can View Body Worn Videos permission).
+Some agencies choose to restrict the viewing of BodyVISION and BWX-100 videos to users who have certain permissions (i.e., the Authorize Media Playback and/or Can View Body Worn Videos permission).
 All other users are required to submit a valid "need to know" reason to the appropriate supervisor, as described below.

-1 NOTE: Is a body-worn video restricted?
+• NOTE: Is a body-worn video restricted?